barathRamashankar02/Movie-scripts-RAG/README.md

       ```bash
       python gradio_app.py
       ```
-   2. Once the application is running, open the provided local URL (e.g., http://127.0.0.1:7860) in your web browser.
+   2. Once the application is running, the application should in your browser if not opened then provided local URL (e.g., http://127.0.0.1:7860) in your web browser.